pvarshney2004/csharp-advance-programming-dsa/README.md

-# csharp-advance-programming-dsa
+# csharp-advance-programming
-This repository contains C# programs focused on Data Structures and Algorithms (DSA), organized branch-wise for systematic learning.
+This repository contains advanced C# programs with a strong focus on Data Structures, Collections, and core language features, organized branch-wise for structured and progressive learning.

-The goal of this project is to strengthen problem-solving skills, algorithmic thinking, and efficient data handling in C# through hands-on practice.
+The goal of this project is to strengthen problem-solving skills, algorithmic thinking, and clean C# design through hands-on practice with data structures and collections, while also mastering generics, delegates, events, lambda expressions, exceptions, custom exceptions, regular expressions, closures, and unit testing (NUnit).

+It emphasizes writing efficient, reusable, and maintainable C# code by applying real-world scenarios and modern programming practices.

 ---